Nish2005karsh/WikiSnap/README.md

 Push to the branch (git push origin feature-name)
 Open a Pull Request
 Feel free to open issues for suggestions or bugs!

+## ⭐ Support the Project
+If you find this tool helpful, please give it a star!
+It helps the project gain visibility and shows your support.